skandlab/MutSpot/Readme.md

 ## Adjusting threshold of LASSO feature selection

 For a more/less stringent nucleotide selection, users may choose to re-define frequency threshold by re-running step 3.2.
-This can be done by specifying *3.2* as the *run.to* parameter and the new selection threshold as the *cutoff.nucleotide.new* parameter.
+This can be done by specifying *run.to = 3.2* and the new selection threshold as the *cutoff.nucleotide.new* parameter.
 Users may also choose to select the top *n* features based on the mean coefficients by specifying the number of contexts to select as the *top.nucleotide* parameter.

 ```{r}
 MutSpot(run.to = 3.2, snv.mutations = "subset_snv_mutations_sid.MAF", region.of.interest = "gastric_ctcf_motif.bed", cutoff.nucleotide.new = 0.98, top.nucleotide = 3, cores = 2, genomic.features = "genomic_features_ctcf.txt", sample.snv.features = "sample_features_table_snv.txt")
 ```

 Similarly, for a more/less stringent epigenetic features selection, users may choose to re-define frequency threshold by running step 4.2.
-This can be done by specifying *4.2* as the *run.to* parameter and the new selection thresholds for SNVs and indels as the *cutoff.nucleotide.new.snv* and *cutoff.features.new.indel* parameters respectively.
+This can be done by specifying *run.to = 4.2* and the new selection thresholds for SNVs and indels as the *cutoff.nucleotide.new.snv* and *cutoff.features.new.indel* parameters respectively.
 Users may also choose to select the top *n* features based on the mean coefficients by specifying the number of features to select as the *top.features* parameter.

 ```{r}
 MutSpot(run.to = 4.2, snv.mutations = "subset_snv_mutations_sid.MAF", region.of.interest = "gastric_ctcf_motif.bed", cores = 2, genomic.features = "genomic_features_ctcf.txt",